LJPZebra/OLU/1P_Multicolor_System.md

 [<img width="400" alt="SampleHolder" src="Figures/FullSetupWithSampleHolder.png">](Figures/FullSetupWithSampleHolder.png)

 * Install the [sample chamber support plate](CAD_models/SampleHolder.stl).
 This part is milled out of aluminum.
-You can download the [CAD step file of holder](CAD_models/SampleHolder.stp) here to send it to your milling service.
+You can download the [CAD step file](CAD_models/SampleHolder.stp) here to send it to your milling service.
 * 3D print the [sample chamber](CAD_models/SampleChamber.stl).
 You can download the [CAD step file of the sample chamber](CAD_models/SampleHolder.stp) here to send it to your 3D printing service.

 https://github.com/vbormuth/OLU/assets/38736127/12681a4f-9d83-438b-acc0-6e80867b9052